-In accordance with Government Auditing Standards, we have also issued our report dated August 24, 2018, on our consideration of Franklin Regional Transit Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated August 26, 2019, on our consideration of Franklin Regional Transit Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Franklin Regional Transit Authority's internal control over financial control over financial control over financial control over financial control is an integral part of an audit performed in accordance with Government Auditing Standards in considering Franklin Regional Transit Authority's internal control over financial control is an integral part of an audit performed in accordance with Government Auditing Standards in considering Franklin Regional Transit Authority's internal control over financial control control over financial control over financial control over financial control over financial control control over financial control over financial control control over financial control over financial control contr
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Franklin Regional Transit Authority's internal control over financial reporting and compliance.

-A debon + Company PC ADELSON & COMPANY PC
+Adelson + Company PC ADELSON & COMPANY PC